Encrypted

 Encrypted all radio communications, blocking real-time public oversight of police activity.

-As of 2025, Baltimore still has 15 active sections of its consent decree.
-The department achieved compliance in some areas—including transportation of detainees (the exact issue in Freddie Gray's death)—but fundamental reforms remain incomplete.
-And yet they proceeded with encryption anyway.
+As of 2025, 15 sections of the consent decree remain active.
+The department reached compliance in some areas, including how detainees are transported, which was the exact issue in Freddie Gray's case.
+Fundamental reforms are still incomplete.
+The department encrypted anyway.

-In June 2020, amid nationwide protests following George Floyd's murder, a Twitter account called @ScanThePolice began live-tweeting Baltimore police scanner transmissions.
-Founded by Caitlin Goldblatt, the account quickly became an essential resource for understanding actual police activity.
+In June 2020, as protests spread after George Floyd's murder, a Twitter account called @ScanThePolice started live-tweeting Baltimore police scanner traffic.
+Caitlin Goldblatt ran it, and it became a genuine resource for understanding what police were actually doing on the ground.

 • How much police activity didn't actually require armed response